California Lemon Law News + Info

 “THIS VEHICLE WAS REPURCHASED BY ITS MANUFACTURER DUE TO A DEFECT IN THE VEHICLE PURSUANT TO CONSUMER WARRANTY LAWS.
 THE TITLE TO THIS VEHICLE HAS BEEN PERMANENTLY BRANDED WITH THE NOTATION ‘LEMON LAW BUYBACK’.”

-However, there are cases when a car does experience repeated problems related to a defect, but the car is not formally branded as a lemon because the car wasn’t purchased under circumstances provide protection under the California Lemon Law.
+In some cases, a car may experience repeated problems related to a defect but isn’t formally branded as a lemon because it wasn’t purchased under the circumstances protected by the California Lemon Law.

-Someone may have settled a lemon law case with an auto manufacturer out of court.
-As a result, the auto manufacturer may have gotten away with not branding the repurchased vehicle.
-The auto manufacturer may have convinced the owner to sign a settlement agreement that states that the vehicle was being repurchased out of “goodwill.”
+For example, someone may have settled a lemon law case with an auto manufacturer out of court.
+As a result, the auto manufacturer may have gotten away with not branding the repurchased vehicle, convincing the owner to sign a settlement agreement that states that the vehicle was repurchased out of “goodwill.”
 This is done out of a desire to disguise the vehicle’s history of defects.

-Someone may have purchased a defective car from a private seller without being informed of the vehicle’s history.
-If this person discovers a defect, they cannot pursue a California lemon law claim because the vehicle was not purchased from a licensed dealership.
+Alternatively, someone may have purchased a defective car from a private seller who fails to disclosed the vehicle’s problematic history.
+If this person discovers a defect, they cannot file a California lemon law claim because the vehicle was not purchased from a licensed car dealership.
 In this case, the person might have already sought numerous repairs.
 They finally decide to stop getting further trouble with the car and just sell it to another private party.

-In this scenario, a car that should have been branded as a lemon slips under the radar, and another person unwittingly buys a lemon car.
+In both scenarios, a car that should have been branded as a lemon slips under the radar, leaving an unsuspecting buyer to inherit its hidden problems.

 2. Can A Lemon Title Be Removed From A Defective Vehicle?